 Unfortunately, this foam was shown to break down.
 Since this is a machine with an open airway, that made the defective foam even more dangerous because particles could easily travel into a CPAP user’s airways.
 The small black debris was then inhaled or swallowed, which lodged it into the person’s lungs or into their digestive system.

-Even if the debris didn’t reach the person’s airways, the degradation of the foam released harmful gasses that could be inhaled as well.
+Even if the debris didn’t reach the person’s airways, the degradation of the foam released harmful gases that could be inhaled as well.

 The FDA also notes that some environmental conditions could cause the PE-PUR foam to break down even more quickly than normal.
 Some of these conditions would be places with high heat, high humidity, and cleaning the foam with unapproved methods, like ozone.

 Any of these scenarios could have caused you serious damage.
-Let’s take a look at some of those more specific harms.
+Let’s take a look at some of those more specific injuries.